rockroman/CI_PP4-Knowledge-Flow/README.md

 7. As an authenticated user I would like functionality to pick different types of learning categories in my profile and change them later
 8. As an authenticated user I would like functionality to see and read blog posts that other users created
 9. As an authenticated user I would like to upload a blog in a selected category so that I can share my knowledge,opinion and informations
-10. As an authenticated user I would like functionality to delete my blog post i I find it no longer relevant
+10. As an authenticated user I would like functionality to delete or update my blog post i I find it no longer relevant
 11. As an authenticated user I would like functionality to leave a comment on a blog post
 12. As an authenticated user I would like functionality to support my blog post with a cover image and change it later if needed.
-13. As an authenticated user I would like the functionality for each category page to have a list of mentors avaliable
+13. As an authenticated user I would like the functionality for each category page to have a list of mentors avaliable and their contact info
 14. As a user I would like web app to be fully responsive and to have the same experience when using on any device
 15. As an returning user user I would like functionality to set a new password if I forgot the password so that I can still use the web app
 16. As a User I would like a Functionality to contact the app owner or a team so that I can leave a suggestion or express my opinion about the web app
-17. As a user I can update a comment I posted to a blogpost so that if any mistake was made or new information is acquired anyone reading will be up to date
+17. As a user I would like a Functionality to update or delete a comment I posted to a blogpost so that if any mistake was made or new information is acquired anyone reading will be up to date

 ### Site Owner Stories